Is the Canadian Real Estate Market a Bubble?

 Was Canada in a real estate bubble?
 Did the bubble burst in 2022, or was that simply a mild correction?
 Do all bubbles eventually burst?

-According to The Teranet-National Bank House Price Index™ prices across Canada are over 5 per cent short of the Spring 2022 peak.
+According to the Teranet-National Bank House Price Index™, prices across Canada are over 2 percent short of the Spring 2022 peak.

 Uncertainty

-As property prices distance themselves from local incomes and economic fundamentals, they become more dependent on market sentiment.
+Property prices distance themselves from local incomes and economic fundamentals, making prices more dependent on buyer sentiment.
+At the moment, buyer sentiment is neutral.

-The gap between economic fundamentals and property prices has widened dramatically, with the economy still plagued by persistent inflation.
-This gap between sound economics and property values increases the potential for uncertainty and doubt.
+The gap between economic fundamentals and property values increases the potential for uncertainty and doubt.
 In times like this, people start reaching for other explanations for why prices will remain high.

-The most persuasive argument suggests home values will remain high because there is very little housing supply, Canada’s population keeps growing, and supply will never catch up to demand.
+The most persuasive argument suggests that home values will remain high because there is very little housing supply, Canada’s population keeps growing, and the supply will never catch up to demand.

-However, if the population continues to grow at 2023 levels, it is difficult to see how housing stock can grow quickly enough to support the population.
-Supply is more complicated than total housing stock.
-New listings can drive up supply in the short run.
-Currently, active listings are low, but they are trending upward.
+However, if the population continues to grow at 2023 levels, it is difficult to see how housing stock can grow quickly enough to support it.

 The cost of ownership has risen to levels not seen in decades, and even though many people may want to buy, very few will be able to at current prices.
-Also, many existing owners facing rising costs might choose to cash in their equity instead of subsidising their real estate investment from their savings.
+Also, many existing owners facing rising costs might cash in their equity instead of subsidising their real estate investment from their savings.
+A recent report estimates 81 percent of new condo rentals in Toronto are losing money every month.

 Recent reports suggest that many immigrants are quitting Canada due to the high cost of living.
 At the same time, the Federal government is reducing its immigration targets.
 These policy changes, along with record construction levels, mean that supply could sync up with demand in the long run and make prices affordable to the median household.